The 20 Best Acute Cerebellar Ataxia Doctors Near Me in Pittsburgh, PA

 Accepting New Patients

 Islam Zaydan, MD, is a neurologist and is certified by the American Board of Psychiatry and Neurology.
 He is co-director of the Multiple Sclerosis Center of Excellence at the Pittsburgh VA Hospital.
 He is also an associate professor of Neurology and Ophthalmology at the University of Pittsburgh School of Medicine.
 He received his medical degree from Alexandria University and completed his residency and fellowship at the Medical College of Virginia.
 Dr. Zaydan is rated as an Experienced provider by MediFind in the treatment of Acute Cerebellar Ataxia.
-His top areas of expertise are Multiple Sclerosis (MS), Relapsing Multiple Sclerosis (RMS), Neuromyelitis Optica, and Optic Neuritis.
+He is also highly rated in 4 other conditions, according to our data.
+His clinical expertise encompasses Multiple Sclerosis (MS), Relapsing Multiple Sclerosis (RMS), Neuromyelitis Optica, and Optic Neuritis.
+Dr. Zaydan is board certified in American Board Of Psychiatry And Neurology and American Board Of Psychiatry And Neurology.
+Dr. Zaydan is currently accepting new patients.

 Experienced in Acute Cerebellar Ataxia